The Gay and Wondrous Life of Caleb Gallo: LGBTQ representation

-The Gay and Wondrous Life of Caleb Gallo includes many LGBTQ+ characters and topics, including non-cisgender characters.
-According to cast member Antonio Marziale, the show's representation is unique in that "It doesn't have to be this big thing".
-As Jude Dry of IndieWire explains, "Dates are walks, siblings are different races, gender is whatever, and sexual preference is something to be tried on like a fabulous hat".
+The Gay and Wondrous Life of Caleb Gallo includes many LGBTQ+ characters and topics, including nonbinary characters.
+According to cast member Antonio Marziale, the show's representation is unique in that "[i]t doesn't have to be this big thing."
+As Jude Dry of IndieWire explains, "Dates are walks, siblings are different races, gender is whatever, and sexual preference is something to be tried on like a fabulous hat."